JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/SetSeaIceEmiss.rst

 .. _`channel frequency`:

 `channel frequency`_
-  | Array of channel frequencies, in GHz, to be used in the emmisivity calculation.
+  | Array of channel frequencies, in GHz, to be used in the emissivity calculation.
   | See yaml example for an appropriate array to use for a combined AMSU-A/B instrument (20 channels).

 .. _`orbit height`: